melbournebioinformatics/MelBioInf_docs/README.md

 * Committing the updated `.travis.yml` and pushing up to this repository.

 This will allow you to use [Travis](http://travis-ci.org) to manage the build, using the GitHub account used to generate the new access token.

+Note that to avoid Travis attempting to build un-merged PRs to "test" them, you should turn off the Travis setting "Build pushed pull requests".